-To achieve auditor independence, the Provincial Auditor, the Office, and its staff must be independent of the Government and be able to exercise that independence-they must be able to make decisions without being affected by influences that would compromise their judgment.
+The Provincial Auditor Act provides the legislative framework for the independence of the Office and its staff.
+The framework enables the Provincial Auditor, the Office, and its staff to be independent of the Government and be able to exercise that independence-that is, make decisions without being affected by influences that would compromise their judgment.
+The Act: